eagroom/IntroToRPresentation/index.md

 Demo of using the Console

 *** =pnotes
-Steps: 1. set the working directory
+show: 1. set the working directory
   point out: escape back slashes with double slashes like in c# or use the /
 2. read the data from the file    3. show the environment variables
 4. show the quick text with tab   5. factors